akd15102091/Flight-Fare-Predction-App/README.md

 Journey :

-1) Data Collection :  Data collected from the Kaggle . about data : Data COlumns are : mid(match number) ,date, venue, bat_team, bowl_team , batsman, bowler, runs, wickets, overs, run_last_5(runs made in last 5      overs),wickets_last_5(wickets taken in last 5 overs), non_striker and total score of that match .
+**1) Data Collection** :  Data collected from the Kaggle .
+    **about data** : Data Columns are : Airline ,Date_of_journey, Source, Destination, Route , Dep_Time, Arrival_Time, Duration, Total_Stop, Additional_info,Price .

-    As a data scientist, we will predict the total predicted score for first inning when user give some input .(input : select teams for batting and bowling and current runs , wickets and overs  and runs & wickets in last 5 overs .)
+    As a data scientist, we will predict the total predicted Fare for flight when user give some input .(input : Departure_Date, Arrival_Date, Source, Destination, number_of_stops and airline_type .)

-    Assumption : all batsman and bowlers have same capability and  there is no effect of venue)

-2) Data Preprocessing :
+**2) Data Preprocessing :**
-    first of all , deleted all unused columns(mid,date,venue,batsman ,bowler) from dataset. and cleaned from null values.

-    then I used one-hot-encoding for "bat_team" and "bowl_team" columns.
+        The major thing in this project is "Dat daa Preprocessing " only ,because there are all columns of categorical-type and some are string but actually they are "Date" columns .

+        a)Date_of_Journey is a object data type, Therefore, we have to convert this datatype into timestamp so as to use this column properly for prediction. we use datetime and fetch day and month and made two seperate columns named as "Journey_day" and "Journey_month" and deleted "Date of journey" column.

+        b)

 3) Model building :
     a) split the dataset into X(independent features) and y(dependent features) .